-If you’d like to restore youthful fullness to your face, enjoy plump lips, enhance shallow contours or soften those facial creases and wrinkles, dermal fillers may be the answer.
+If you’d like to restore youthful fullness to your face, enjoy plump lips, enhance shallow contours or soften those facial creases and wrinkles, dermal fillers like the Juvederm product line may be the answer.
 Dermal fillers have been called “liquid facelifts” because they offer many of the benefits of a surgical facelift without the downtime.

 Although they can’t help with excess sagging skin, these soft tissue fillers can add more volume and provide immediate results at a lower cost compared to surgery.
 But these treatment aren’t permanent; they must be repeated and maintained.

 Some dermal fillers are used in conjunction with other skin rejuvenation treatments such as injections of botulinum toxin.
 Your plastic surgeon will assess your needs and recommend one or a combination of treatments to achieve your desired results.